nasriime/weather-forecast/README.md

 # Weatherapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.
+This project was generated with Angular CLI version 18.2.0. and Node Version 20.13.1

 ## Development server